 How Accurate Is Drone Surveying?

-There are many factors that will influence how accurate a drone survey is, things like the drone’s camera capability, the altitude at which the images will be captured, the requirements of the project, even the weather and area or target to be mapped/modelled can affect overall accuracy.
+There are many factors that will influence how accurate a drone survey is; things like the drone’s camera capability, the altitude at which the images will be captured, the requirements of the project, and even the weather and area or target to be mapped/modelled can affect overall accuracy.

-With all that said, drones’ surveys have proven to be very accurate, for example, the WingtraOne VTOL drone, which is one of the best drones for photogrammetry can achieve horizontal accuracy levels of 1cm and vertical accuracy to 2cm.
+With all that said, drone surveys have proven to be very accurate, for example, the WingtraOne VTOL drone, which is one of the best drones for photogrammetry, can achieve horizontal accuracy levels of 1cm and vertical accuracy to 2cm.